dmaccormac/dmaccormac.github.io/_posts/2025-03-19-cobol-development-windows.md

 # GnuCOBOL Compiler
+GnuCOBOL (formerly known as OpenCOBOL) is an open-source COBOL compiler that supports modern COBOL standards and is actively maintained by the community.
+It provides a free and open-source toolchain for developing COBOL applications on various platforms, including Windows.

 I've created an installer package for GnuCOBOL for Windows which you can download [here](/assets/uploads/GnuCOBOL.exe).

 The packages installs the compiler to the `C:\Program Files\GnuCOBOL` directory and sets the necessary environment variables.